YukunJ/Turtle/README.md

 The performance improvement from **Cache** might not seem significant.
 Partly because disk I/O is getting faster nowadays, the cost of loading a small `index.html` might be smaller than the mutual exclusive operations in the **Cache**.

-Later on, when database connector comes into play, the indispensability of the **Cache** layer will be more obvious.
+When database connector comes into play, the indispensability of the **Cache** layer will be more obvious.

 In order to gain a better sense of comparative performance, we benchmarked a few other leading popular C++ network webserver on the Internet with the best configuration to our knowledge in order to be fair.